KevLin2358/Slickr/README.md

-# README
+# Slickr

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Live Demo

+Slickr is a clone of a social image hosting website called flickr.
+The site allows users to save and share their photos with others around the world.

+## Technology
-* Ruby version
+* Ruby on Rails
+* PostgreSQL
+* Rails Active Storage with Amazon's S3

-* System dependencies
+* React.js

-* Configuration
+* Redux

+# Core Features

-* Database creation
+* Photos
+  * Users are able to upload images
+  * All photos are shown in explore
+  * Photo owners are able to edit their photos

+# Possible Future Features
-* Database initialization
+* Comments

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* User Album

-* ...
+* Search